Unimodular Hausdorff and Minkowski Dimensions: Examples

 \subsubsection{Unimodular Eternal Galton-Watson Trees}

 Eternal Galton-Watson (\egw{}) trees are defined in~\cite{eft}.
 Unimodular \egw{} trees (in the nontrivial case) can be characterized as unimodular one-ended trees in which the descendants of the root constitute a Galton-Watson tree.
-Also, the latter Galton-Watson tree is necessarily critical.
+Also, \formir{unimodularity implies that} the latter Galton-Watson tree is necessarily critical \formir{(use the mass transport principle when sending a unit mass from each vertex to its \textit{parent})}.
 Here, the trivial case that each vertex has exactly one offspring is excluded (where the corresponding \egw{} tree is a bi-infinite path).
 In particular, the \textit{Poisson skeleton tree}~\cite{objective} is an eternal Galton-Watson tree.

 Recall that the offspring distribution of a Galton-Watson tree is the probability measure $(p_0,p_1,\ldots)$ on $\mathbb Z^{\geq 0}$ where $p_n$ is the probability that the root has $n$ offsprings.